wikukarno/buanacoding/content/blog/understanding-loops-in-go-for-range-break-and-continue-explained.md

 url: /2025/04/understanding-loops-in-go-for-range.html
 tags:
 - Go
+description: "Learn how to use loops in Go: for, range, break, and continue.
+Understand how to iterate over collections and control loop flow."
+keywords: ["Go", "loops", "for", "range", "break", "continue", "programming"]
 ---

 Loops are a key part of programming.
 They let us run the same piece of code multiple times without repeating ourselves.
 In Go, loops are simple but powerful — and they're built using just one keyword: for.